NOAA-GFDL/MDTF-diagnostics/README.md

 # Quickstart installation instructions

 See the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for all other information, including more in-depth installation instructions.

 ## Prerequisites
-- [Anaconda3](https://docs.anaconda.com/anaconda/install/) or [Miniconda3](https://docs.conda.io/en/latest/miniconda.html).Installation instructions are available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
+- [Anaconda3](https://docs.anaconda.com/anaconda/install/) or [Miniconda3](https://docs.conda.io/en/latest/miniconda.html).
+Installation instructions are available [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 - MDTF-diagnositics is developed for macOS and Linux systems.
 The package has been tested on, but is not fully supported for, the Windows Subsystem for Linux.
 ## Notes
-- `%` indicates the UNIX/LINUX command line prompt and is followed by commands to be executed in a terminal in `fixed-width font`, and `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` should be substituted by the actual path to the MDTF-diagnostics directory.
+- `$` indicates strings to be substituted, e.g., the string `$CODE_ROOT` should be substituted by the actual path to the MDTF-diagnostics directory.
-- Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) for how to run the framework on your own data and configure general settings.
+- Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) section to learn how to run the framework on your own data and configure general settings.

 ## 1. Install MDTF-diagnostics